 I honoured and consolidated my lifelong writing practice by taking an MA in Creative Writing in 2016.
 More about my writing projects here.

-Now, I freely offer my skills – of any type – to anyone who thinks they might be helpful… do make contact if you think that may be you.
+Now, I freely offer my skills – of whatever type – to anyone who thinks they might be helpful… do make contact if you think that may be you.